 What to Eat in Fukuoka

 Fukuoka is foodie heaven.
 Even if you don’t have the opportunity to sample the yatai food stall culture, your belly will thank you.

 Here are a few of the foods I recommend that you try to eat in Fukuoka.

-Also called Tonkatsu ramen, Hakata ramen is one of Japan’s most beloved culinary exports (I tried my first bowl in a restaurant in London).
-Eating a bowl of Hakata ramen is one of the non-negotiable things to do in Fukuoka.
+Also called Tonkatsu ramen, Hakata ramen is one of Japan’s most beloved culinary exports.
+Eating a bowl of Hakata ramen is one of the essential things to do in Fukuoka.